statisticalbiotechnology/cb2030/qa/clustering.md

 ## Selection of the number of components for GMMs

 1. The VaderPlas article about Gaussian Mixture Models mentions methods like AIC and BIC to choose the optimal number of components to use, but these are chosen for optimal density estimation and not clustering.
 Does using Dirichlet Process Prior use the optimal number of components for density estimation too or is it more suited for clustering?
-  > Yes it do optimize the number of selected components.
-It is just a relatively reasent introduction to the library, so VanderPlas dont mention Dirichlet Processes for GMMs.
+  > Yes the procedure optimizes the number of selected components.
+It is just a relatively resent introduction to the library, so VanderPlas don't mention Dirichlet Processes for GMMs.
 However, as this is great software, I added it to the notebook.

 1. While the VaderPlas article says nothing about the Dirichlet Process GMMs, the Wikipedia article on Dirichlet processes mentions clustering a lot.
   > Much of the workings of the algorithm is given in the documentation of [sk-learn](https://scikit-learn.org/stable/modules/mixture.html#bgmm)

 1. I have a hard time to fully understand the clustering in the last step of the "cluster_brca": "We use the same technique, however instead of clustering our 20,000 dimensional data, we select a subset of 16 known cancer associated genes."
 I guess my biggest confusion is what the "subset" (.fit(Xlim)) of the genes means actually means.
 We have a maximum roof of 30 clusters, from that we get 11 clusters (left part of the output table) and samples (right part of the output table) but how/where does the subset of genes come in the picture?
-  > Out of all the genes tetsed, we just select the genes that are listed in the list "brca_names".
+  > Out of all the genes tested, we just select the genes that are listed in the list "brca_names".
 That is what I mean bu a "subset of 16 ... genes."
 Generally, when you run into problems with understanding the code,  try to print variables, lists and dataframes, to see what they contain in different parts of the execution.

 1. Is the reason for using Variational inferences of the number of components in the "In Depth: Gaussian Mixture Models" section that you want to avoid over-fitting?
     > No, it is just to get a reasonable estimate of the number of components.